dogweather/forkful/content/en/c/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-In C programming, reading command line arguments allows programs to accept inputs right from the terminal, enhancing flexibility and usability.
-Programmers leverage this for configuring script behaviors without modifying code, making applications adaptable and efficient.

 ## How to:
 In C, the `main` function can be designed to accept command line arguments using the parameters `int argc` and `char *argv[]`.
 Here, `argc` represents the number of arguments passed, and `argv` is an array of character pointers listing all the arguments.
 Here's a quick example to illustrate:

 ```c